torvalds/linux/Documentation/locking/mutex-design.rst

 and implemented in kernel/locking/mutex.c.
 These locks use an atomic variable (->owner) to keep track of the lock state during its lifetime.
-Field owner actually contains `struct task_struct *` to the current lock owner and it is therefore NULL if not currently owned.
-Since task_struct pointers are aligned at at least L1_CACHE_BYTES, low bits (3) are used to store extra state (e.g., if waiter list is non-empty).
+Field owner actually contains `struct task_struct *` to the current lock owner and it is therefore NULL if yest currently owned.
+Since task_struct pointers are aligned at at least L1_CACHE_BYTES, low bits (3) are used to store extra state (e.g., if waiter list is yesn-empty).
 In its most basic form it also includes a wait-queue and a spinlock that serializes access to it.
 Furthermore, CONFIG_MUTEX_SPIN_ON_OWNER=y systems use a spinner MCS lock (->osq), described below in (ii).